cri98li/Laboratory-of-Data-Science/README.md

 decision support.

 Syllabus:

 - Data Access.
 Location, Format and API for Accessing Data in Text Files.
 (Python)
 - Extract Transform and Load.
 Tool for ETL.
 Case studies.
 - Data Warehousing and OLAP.
 Tools for Dimensional Modeling.
 Case Studies.
 (Microsoft SQL Server)
 - Tools for Reporting and Multidimensional Browsing.
 Case Studies (Microsoft Power BI)

+For more information on the project see the report (pdf file in this folder, in Italian).